singularityhub/singularityhub-docs/_docs/regulatory/limits.md

 For each collection, we allow one active build at a time, and a limit of **5** builds you can have in the active and pending queue at a time.
 If you ever are concerned about a time out or want to try "pinging" your queue, you can click the ["refresh" icon](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9a/Refresh_font_awesome.svg/512px-Refresh_font_awesome.svg.png) in the container controls.

+### Collection Daily Build

+Each collection is allowed 25 total builds per day.
+You can see your daily count in your Collection settings.

 ### Time Limit

 Your builder has a two hour build limit.
 After 2 hours, the build will be killed.